How much does it cost to sell a house?

 Energy Performance Certificates (EPCs)

-Having an EPC has been a legal requirement for selling a property for a number of years.
+Having an Energy Performance Certificate has been a legal requirement for selling a property for a number of years.
 They generally cost between £60 and £120.
+It is a report on the energy efficiency of the house.

 A lower priced one will generally just give a rating.
 A higher priced one may also give advice on how to improve specific areas of the property to increase the rating in the future, and many buyers appreciate this additional information.
 So paying a little bit more for a comprehensive EPC may be worth it.